-To every extent possible, counsel the saver to use a reputable vendor with a proven track record for provision of the service or product, and in the case of a home or other purchase requiring a contract, review the contract to ensure fair and reasonable treatment of the saver.
-Should vendors default on the provision of the goods and services after receipt of payment of match and savings, DHCD reserves the right to seek repayment of lost match funds from the saver.
+Intermediaries are required to assist savers with their home purchase.
+To every extent possible, counsel the saver to use a reputable professionals (ie Realtors, attorneys, inspectors, etc) for their services.
+In addition, review the purchase contract and preliminary Closing Disclosure to ensure fair and reasonable treatment of the saver.
+Should vendors default on the provision of the services after receipt of payment of match and savings, DHCD reserves the right to seek repayment of lost match funds from the saver.

 Work with the saver to be sure that you have all the information needed to submit a complete Qualified Withdrawal Request Form to DHCD.
-The saver should NOT submit the request directly to DHCD; this is the Intermediary's responsibility.
+The saver should NOT submit the request directly to DHCD; this is the intermediary's responsibility.
 Intermediaries are responsible for submitting the request to DHCD on behalf of the saver no later than five business days after receiving it from the saver.

-Remember, DHCD cannot process any matched withdrawal requests UNTIL the saver's account has been open for six months.
+Remember, DHCD cannot process any matched withdrawal requests UNTIL the saver's account has been open for FOUR months.